gscrow/dressipi-com/_downloads/how-to-make-your-data-work-harder-to-reduce-garment-return-rates-whitepaper.markdown

 ---
 title: |-
   How To Make Your Data Work
-  Harder To Reduce Garment Return Rates Whitepaper
+  Harder To Reduce Garment Return Rates
 date: 2017-10-27 13:41:00 Z
 resource: Whitepapers
 form: